zyedidia/knit/docs/knit.md

-Note: the documentation for sub builds is out of date.
+Note: this documentation is out of date.

 # Rules